We use cookies for behaviour analytics. Learn more

 A.L.
 Capital Advisory portfolio construction framework.
 Not investment advice.
 Position sizes represent illustrative allocation ranges for a diversified European multi-asset portfolio.
 Individual investors should adjust for their own risk tolerance, Investment Policy Statement constraints, and existing sector exposure.
 See IPS Framework → · DCF Valuation Methodology →

 The total defence allocation for a diversified private portfolio — combining core (RHM + BAES) and satellite (LDO) positions — should sit in the range of 4–6% of total portfolio value.
 European investors with existing exposure to aerospace and dual-use technology (Airbus, Safran, Dassault) should reduce the defence allocation proportionally to avoid concentration in the European industrial sector.
-The allocation should be reviewed at each NATO summit cycle (next: Ankara, Turkey, July 2026) and at each major earnings release cycle for RHM and BAES.
+The allocation should be reviewed at each NATO summit cycle (the 2026 summit was held in Ankara, Turkey, in July, with national 5% roadmaps due mid-year) and at each major earnings release cycle for RHM and BAES.

 Investors should model three scenarios for the position: (1) a base case — rearmament continues, order books are executed, and the sector re-rates modestly from current levels on earnings growth; (2) a bull case — conflict escalation or US defence budget withdrawal accelerates European procurement and drives multiple expansion; and (3) a bear case — a Ukraine ceasefire or Iran de-escalation compresses sector P/E multiples by 15–25% even as order books remain intact.
 The thesis survives the bear case on a 5-year horizon if order books are treated as real.
 The risk is in investors who entered with 12-month horizons and exit on peace headlines before earnings materialise.
 Quantify the probability-weighted return distribution across these three paths using the Monte Carlo simulation framework →